sinitik/Assignment1/README.md

 Assignment 1 for CS3560

-Practices OOP by having an simulationInterface file in case a user would like to create different voting services that use different methods of vote collection as well as a Question superclass to create different types of questions in the future.
+Practices OOP by having a simulationInterface file in case a user would like to create different voting services that use different methods of vote collection as well as a Question superclass to create different types of questions in the future such as open-ended questions.